rick-hayek/aad-b2c-spa-aspnetcoreapi/web/how-to-setup-this-application-from-scratch.md

 I update the `dev` command from `webpack --mode development` to `webpack`, 'cause I've added the `mode` parameter in `webpack.config.js`.

 From terminal, run `npm start`.
-It will build your code and launch the node server.
+It will build your code and launch the webpack dev server.

 ### Processing HTML